sdsouto/sql-data-warehouse-project/README.md

 This project serves as a detailed demonstration of a robust data warehousing and analytics solution.
 It covers the entire lifecycle, from the initial construction of the data warehouse to creating practical, actionable insights, all while upholding industry-standard best practices in data engineering and analytics.

 ## Project Overview
+This project involves:

+- **Data Architecture**: Designing a Modern Data Warehouse Using Medallion Architecture Bronze, Silver, and Gold layers.
+- **ETL Pipelines**: Extracting, transforming, and loading data from source systems into the warehouse.
+- **Data Modeling**: Developing fact and dimension tables optimized for analytical queries.
+- **Analytics & Reporting**: Creating SQL-based reports and dashboards for actionable insights.

 ### Building the Data Warehouse (Data Engineering)